-- To collapse the whole tree: - Click the black, gradient arrow ⊿ prior to the PDU folder icon, or double-click the folder.
+- To collapse the whole tree: - Click the black, gradient arrow prior to the root folder icon, or double-click the folder.

-Note: The PDU folder is named "my PX" by default.
+Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 97).

-The arrow then turns into a white arrow \flat , and all items below the PDU folder disappear.
+The arrow then turns into a white arrow b, and all items below the folder disappear.